 After the Nicaraguan OpenStreetMap community crowd-sourced with over 250 interested citizens the data of their capital’s public transportation system in OpenStreetMap, a schematic paper map was created from this data.

-In a next step the community wanted to offer state-of-the-art routing applications to the visitors and inhabitants of Managua.
-For this, the data from OpenStreetMap was combined with also crowd-sourced schedule information by the Sofware tool osm2gtfs.
-The result is the common format for public transport data - GTFS -, which was then possible to include into existing applications, where the data can be used now:
+In a next step, the community wanted to offer state-of-the-art routing applications to visitors and inhabitants of Managua.
+For this, the data from OpenStreetMap was combined with crowd-sourced schedule information using the software tool osm2gtfs.
+The result is the common format for public transport data — GTFS — which could then be included in existing applications where the data is now available:

-Managua is available in the following mobile aplicaciones
+Managua is available in the following mobile applications

 Transportr: Public transport route planner for Android.
 Because its convenience and its characteristic of being Free Software, it is the best option for users of the collective transport.